-- Make sure you look around at other properties on the market
+- Look around at other properties on the market

-- Make sure you know the cost of moving and don’t be afraid to share it with the property manager if you’re going to be better off
+- Know the cost of moving and don’t be afraid to share it with the property manager if you’re going to be better off

-- Remember the property probably be vacant for 1 to 4 weeks at tenant changeover – they may forgo an increase so they don’t have a vacancy period
+- Remember the property would probably be vacant for 1 to 4 weeks if you moved so the landlord may forgo a small increase so they don’t have a vacancy period

 - New South Wales